 Premises Liability Lawyer for Dangerous Property Conditions

-In a situation where property owners are found at-fault for someone's injuries are commonly known as a premises liability case, which could occur on both a public or private property.
+A situation where property owners are found at fault for someone's injuries is commonly known as a premises liability case, which could occur on both public or private property.

 It must also be proven that the property owner, or someone responsible for maintaining it, knew or should have known of the hazard.

-Put simply, property owners have a duty to repair any dangerous conditions or at least warn individuals about the hazards.
+Put simply, property owners must repair any dangerous conditions or at least warn individuals about the hazards.
 They can't avoid liability by just claiming they didn't know about the dangerous conditions.

 The owner or occupier is under a duty to exercise ordinary care in maintaining the property to avoid exposing others to an unreasonable risk of harm.